Symplectic cohomology rings of affine varieties in the topological limit: The low energy log PSS map

+Thus, the Hamiltonian Floer groups will acquire a refined filtration which matches the refined filtration on log cohomology.
+The map \eqref{eq:realPSSloc} is then constructed by passing to a suitable associated graded of the low energy log PSS map with respect to these refined filtrations.

-Now we vary our symplectic form slightly on $M$ in order to ensure that the following nice properties hold: \begin{enumerate} \item the (families of) Hamiltonian orbits (below a fixed slope) we consider below will all have distinct actions, furthermore so that \item the resulting weight of a cohomology class in $F_{w_{\ell}}\QH^*(M,\D)$ uniquely determines the multiplicity vector $\v$, and show \item the low energy log PSS map, defined with respect to this perturbed symplectic form, preserves these newly refined filtrations and crucially agrees with the previously defined log PSS map. \end{enumerate} More precisely, fixing an $\ell$ in our sequence, we will perturb the divisorial weights $\kappa_i$ (as they appear in $[\omega]$ and $w(\v)$) to rational numbers $\kappa_{i,\ell} \in \mathbb{Q}$ very close to $\kappa_i$, which in turn leads to a {\em perturbed weight} of a vector $\v$
+We now turn to describing all of this more precisely.
+Fixing an $\ell$ in our sequence, we will perturb the divisorial weights $\kappa_i$ (as they appear in $[\omega]$ and the formula \eqref{eq:windingvec} for $w(\v)$) to rational numbers $\kappa_{i,\ell} \in \mathbb{Q}$ very close to $\kappa_i$, which in turn leads to a {\em perturbed weight} of a vector $\v$

 (this depends on $\ell$, though we have suppressed that from the notation).
 In terms of this perturbed weight, we require our perturbation $\{\kappa_{i,\ell}\}$ to separate actions below level $w_\ell$ in the sense that: